andytimm/nutpieR-density-kernel-examples/README.md

 # nutpieR Bring Your Own Density Kernel examples

-Seyboldt, Carlson, and Carpenter's paper, ["Preconditioning Hamiltonian Monte Carlo by minimizing Fisher Divergence"](https://arxiv.org/abs/2603.18845), retained 114 models from [PosteriorDB](https://github.com/stan-dev/posteriordb).
-This repository tests Bring Your Own Density Kernel in nutpieR with 112 handwritten Rust custom density kernels.
+This repository tests support for bringing your own density kernel in nutpieR with 112 handwritten Rust custom density kernels.
+The 112 are chosen from Seyboldt, Carlson, and Carpenter's paper, ["Preconditioning Hamiltonian Monte Carlo by minimizing Fisher Divergence"](https://arxiv.org/abs/2603.18845) set of 114 models from [PosteriorDB](https://github.com/stan-dev/posteriordb), minus two ODE models that would be difficult to write correct kernels for.

 Each kernel returns the unconstrained log density and full gradient rather than using BridgeStan; both paths use the same nuts-rs NUTS sampler and settings.

-Lotka-Volterra and SIR are omitted because exact matching of their ODE solvers and sensitivities was outside this experiment.

 | Measurement | Mean speedup (BridgeStan / custom kernel) | Median speedup (BridgeStan / custom kernel) | Custom kernel faster |
 | --- | ---: | ---: | ---: |